Fans3-AI/fans3_base/README.md

 ## ✨ Core Features

-### 🔊 Real-time Voice Modulation + Calling (Tencent TRTC)
+### 🔊 Real-time Voice Modulation & Calling (Tencent TRTC)

-* WebRTC-based audio call using Tencent TRTC
+* WebRTC-based audio calls powered by Tencent TRTC
-* Users can **speak in real-time with live voice-changing effects**
+* Users can **modulate their voice in real time** during calls
-* Supports multiple voice filters (e.g. male, female, loli, deep male voice, etc.)
+* Supports multiple voice effects (e.g. male, female, loli, deep male, etc.)

-### 🎤 Audio Recording + NFT Minting
+### 🎤 Voice Recording & NFT Minting

-* Voice-modulated conversations are recorded (user's own voice, not pre-recorded clips)
+* Recordings of voice-modulated calls (user's own voice)
-* Recordings are used to mint NFTs that capture unique voice moments
+* Recordings can be minted as NFTs to capture unique voice moments
-* Users can upload a custom cover image for the audio
+* Users can upload a custom cover image
 * Audio and image files are uploaded to IPFS via Pinata
-* A `metadata.json` file is automatically generated (including name, description, image, animation\_url)
+* `metadata.json` is automatically generated (including name, description, image, animation_url)
-* NFTs are minted on Solana Devnet using Metaplex UMI and sent to the user's Phantom wallet
+* NFTs are minted on the Base (Ethereum L2) blockchain and sent to the user's MetaMask wallet

-### 💼 Wallet Integration + NFT Management
+### 💼 Wallet Integration & NFT Management

-* Users can connect their Phantom wallet
+* Users can connect their MetaMask wallet
 * View and manage all Voice NFTs minted via the app

 ---